 Balancing Recreation +

-Mount Evans, the highest paved road in North America, receives more than 200,000 visitors per year.
+Mount Blue Sky, the location of the highest paved road in North America, receives more than 200,000 visitors per year.
 Visitors bring salt, which attracts bighorn sheep and mountain goats into parking lots and trailheads—creating human-wildlife conflict.
-Denver Zoo, with support from National Geographic, is stepping in to help resolve this conflict.
+DZCA, with support from National Geographic, is stepping in to help resolve this conflict.
 We are taking soil cores to identify salt sources, engaging visitors to stop wildlife-feeding and other destructive behavior and deterring mountain goats and bighorn sheep by spreading mountain lion urine in parking lots.

 The Little Lagomorph